 The following trading firms have permission to post anonymous bids and offers on the INSCX trade platform:

 - DP OIL Oy

-Traders can open an account at one of these regulated brokerage firms and begin trading CFDs based on commodities.
+Traders can open an account at one of these regulated brokerage firms and begin trading CFDs and other financial derivatives based on commodities.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 Learn more about the world’s largest commodity exchanges including:

 - Singapore Exchange (SGX)